-A drooping curve is a characteristic head-flow performance pump curve that does not continually rise when moving from the best efficiency point (BEP) back to shutoff.
+A drooping Pump Curve is a characteristic head-flow pump performance curve that does not continually rise when moving from the best efficiency point (BEP) back to shutoff.
 In fact, the curve reaches a high point prior to zero flow, then declines as it approaches shutoff.
 Just as misinformed discussions have led to a notion that pumps with suction specific speeds (Nss) above 11,000 should be avoided, pumps with drooping curves have been incorrectly outcast to the pump graveyard.

 A pump with a drooping curve could rapidly "hunt" or oscillate (fluctuations in pressure and flow resulting in instability) when operated in certain ranges—in other words, it is unstable.
 Because there are now several operating points to cover, the pump does not know where to operate, and it tries to meet both conditions, usually failing in the attempt.